Agazoth/PSParquet/README.md

 ## Build and test

 The project consists of 2 parts:

-* A C# project that develops the binary PowerShell module
-* A PowerShell module compiler that wraps the PowerShell module dll and handles documentation.
+* A PowerShell module compiler that builds the C# code, wraps the dlls in a PowerShell and handles documentation.

-Once the C# code has been updated with the desired changes, the PowerShell module compiler packages and exports the module to the output/PSParquet folder.
-This folder then have a working PowerShell module with everything required for import or upload to the PowerShell Gallery.

-### C# project

-* Load the solution in src/PSParquet.
-The project is a standard binary PowerShell module project.
+* A C# project for developing the binary PowerShell module
-* Setup The debugger with a Executable profile that launches PowerShell with NoProfile and imports the DLL from the debug folder

 ### PowerShell module compiler